zougui1/dynamic-redux/docs/javascript.md

 # How to use Dynamic-redux with Javascript

+**It is important to be familiar with Redux vanilla before reading this documentation!**

 ## How to create a state

 A state with Dynamic-redux is a merge of a reducer with its action creators and action types